-We implemented a host-aware parsing strategy tailored to each platform’s HTML structure to maximise content fidelity.
+We implemented a host-aware parsing strategy tailored to each platform’s HTML structure to maximize content fidelity.

-For Wikipedia, extraction was restricted to the \texttt{\#mw-content-text} container and limited strictly to \texttt{<p>} and \texttt{<li>} elements.
-Elements such as infoboxes, hatnotes, metadata, tables, navboxes, and reference lists were removed prior to text collection.
+For Wikipedia, extraction was restricted to the \texttt{\#mw-content-text} container and limited to \texttt{<p>} and \texttt{<li>} elements.
+Infoboxes, metadata, tables, navboxes, and reference lists were removed prior to text collection.

-For Grokipedia, a more adaptive extractor identified the main article-like container (\texttt{<main>}, \texttt{<article>}, or the largest \texttt{<div>/<section>}) and retained its narrative text while filtering out menus, advertisements, and high link-density regions.
-Scripts, styles, and sidebars were removed in both cases.
+For Grokipedia, we used a more adaptive extractor to identify the primary article-like container (\texttt{<main>}, \texttt{<article>}, or the largest \texttt{<div>/<section>}) and retained its narrative text while filtering out menus, advertisements, and high–link-density regions.
+Scripts, style elements, and sidebars were removed for both platforms.

-Each cleaned article was tokenized into sentences and words using \texttt{nltk}'s Punkt tokenizer.
-A comprehensive set of descriptive, and stylistic metrics was computed.
+We tokenized each cleaned article into sentences and words using \texttt{nltk}'s Punkt tokenizer.